This site requires a more recent version of Adobe Flash Player to function properly.

-Gold prices have been declining on average over the past few years.
-This trend continued over the course of the last year, which prompted Barrick Gold to rationalize its portfolio of mines in response to the subdued pricing environment.
+Gold prices have declined on average over the past few years.
+This trend prompted Newmont Mining to rationalize its portfolio of mines in response to the subdued pricing environment.
 However, prices have recovered this year amidst global economic uncertainty.

 - Divestment of non-core assets and rationalization of operating costs

 - Barrick Gold has rationalized its business in response to the subdued gold pricing environment.
-It has divested several high cost gold mines over the course of 2014, as well as tried to reduce its operating costs.
+It has divested several high cost gold mines over the course of the past couple of years, as well as tried to reduce its operating costs.
 This is reflected in the company's all-in sustaining costs (AISC) metric, which is a measure of the overall costs required to sustain a company's current mining operations.
 The AISC for Barrick's gold mining operations fell from $915 per ounce in 2013, to $864 per ounce in 2014, and further to $831 per ounce in 2015.
-The impact of the divestment of high cost mines was also reflected in the company's proven and probable reserve base, which fell from 104 million ounces at the end of 2013, to 93 million ounces at the end of 2014.
+The impact of the divestment of high cost mines was also reflected in the company's proven and probable reserve base, which fell from 104 million ounces at the end of 2013, to 91.9 million ounces at the end of 2015.

 Below are key drivers of Barrick Gold's value that present opportunities for upside or downside to the Trefis price estimate for the company's stock:

 The company is currently working on expanding underground mining operations at the Cortez mine.
 If the expansion is completed by 2018, and boosts the division's growth in shipments by an additional 500 basis points from 2019 onward, it would represent a 3% upside to our stock price.